kubernetes/ingress-nginx/controllers/nginx/README.md

 # Nginx Ingress Controller

-This is a nginx Ingress controller that uses [ConfigMap](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/configmap.md) to store the nginx configuration.
+This is an nginx Ingress controller that uses [ConfigMap](https://github.com/kubernetes/kubernetes/blob/master/docs/design/configmap.md) to store the nginx configuration.
 See [Ingress controller documentation](../README.md) for details on how it works.

 ## Contents
 * [Conventions](#conventions)